 As with any new technology, employers are slow to adopt virtual health platforms; they first want to understand its use cases and whether it will bring additional benefits they haven’t seen before.
-Even in its early stages, however, virtual PT is producing some surprising results that may result in significant cost savings for employers and workers’ comp payers.
+Even in its early stages, however, telerehab (virtual PT) is producing some surprising results that may result in significant cost savings for employers and workers’ compensation payers.

 With the ability to schedule appointments faster, telerehab platforms enable a “PT-first” approach, which can cut down on unnecessary (and expensive) diagnostic testing.

 “We had a gentleman who worked in an office experience a shoulder injury.
 He had an MRI before he started therapy, which showed a small tear.
 Well, a tear is a fairly common occurrence in our shoulders.
 After three virtual PT visits, he was 100 percent functional and felt fine,” Despres said.
 “But the fact that this word ‘tear’ was officially diagnosed in his MRI report… it made him fearful.
 It made him feel like this is a big problem to be fixed, and this is the kind of thinking that can lead to surgery when surgery may not be the best route.
 It’s often better to try PT first to see if that makes a difference before taking more drastic measures.
 Our experience using a telerehab platform has shown that.”